iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Though EVM manufacturers and election officials have attempted to keep the design of the EVMs secret, this presents only a minor obstacle for would-be attackers.
 There are nearly 1.4 million EVMs in use throughout the country, and criminals would only need access to one of them to develop working attacks.

 Dishonest insiders or other criminals would likely face less difficulty than we did in obtaining such access.
 There are many other possibilities for manipulating Indian EVMs, both with and without the involvement of dishonest election insiders.
 Depending on the local context and security environment, the nature and scale of potential manipulations may vary, but neither the machines’ simplicity nor their secret design keeps them safe.

+### The Illusion of Secrecy vs Open Protocol

+The common assumption is that a secret encryption algorithm adds an extra layer of security by making it more challenging for attackers to decipher sensitive information.
+However, this belief is built on the misconception that secrecy equates to strength

+Testing Strength Through Transparency:

+The paradox lies in the fact that the only reliable way to determine the strength of an encryption method is to make it public and subject it to rigorous analysis by the cryptographic community.
+Public scrutiny and peer review play a pivotal role in identifying vulnerabilities and ensuring the robustness of an encryption algorithm.

+### Lesson from Crytopgraphy

+> One important and counterintuitive fact in this situation is that both the encryption and decryption algorithms are publicly known.
+It seems that keeping the encryption algorithm secret should make the whole system harder to break.
+However, secret algorithms also mean untested algorithms: The only way to find out whether an encryption method is strong, i.e., cannot be broken by a determined attacker, is to make it public and have it analyzed by other cryptographers.
+>
+> *[Book: Understanding Cryptography: Christof Paar, Jan Pelzl]*

+### Open source software are more secure

+It's not that opensource software is necessarily better engineered...it is that without the sourcecode it is impossible to see what a program does.
+So opensource software is seen as more secure as it is the only kind of software that can be checked for security at all without needing to blindly trust someone...everything not open-source can't be checked and by this has to be seen as insecure

+> In a voting process, the ballot needs to be kept secret not the protocol or process.